Promoting Fundamental British Values at Colmers Farm Primary School

 - Taught through assemblies and our school curriculum;

-- Teach a dedicated topic on the civil rights movement in Year 5
+- Teach a dedicated topic on the civil rights movement (protests and politics) in Year 5

 - Encourage pupils to become involved in decision-making processes and ensure they are listened to in school;